Aries Moross: Other activities

 Moross sat on the jury for the D&AD Awards in 2012.

 In 2014 they published Make Your Own luck: A DIY Attitude to Graphic Design, with foreword by Neville Brody.

 Recognition and awards

 Moross has been featured by Creative Review, who selected them for a Creative Futures bursary in 2007.

 In 2008, Moross was named at number 18 in the NME's Future 50 innovators driving music forward.

 Moross ran with the Torch in Lewisham for the London Olympics 2012.

 Moross has been profiled in Dazed & Confused, and Vice magazines.

 Personal life

 Moross is transgender and non-binary and uses they/them pronouns.
 They came out around 2017 or earlier.

-They were previously known as Kate Moross.